influxdata/docs-v2/content/v2.0/query-data/common-queries/query-fields.md

 seotitle: Query fields and tags in InfluxDB using Flux
 description: >
     Use the `filter()` function to query data based on fields, tags, or any other column value.
-    If familiar with InfluxQL or other SQL-like query languages, `filter()` performs operations similar to the `SELECT` statement and the `WHERE` clause.
+    `filter()` performs operations similar to the `SELECT` statement and the `WHERE` clause in InfluxQL and other SQL-like query languages.
 weight: 201
 menu:
   v2_0: